vishalap320/LLMStructured_output1/README.md

 Compare the printed output to check if the fields (name, age, address) are correctly parsed.

+## How It Works
+Loads your Groq API key securely via python-dotenv.

+Classifies the input text into "personal", "TextSummary", or "other" categories.

+According to classification, uses Pydantic models to parse and validate structured output.

+Prints the parsed output as a Python object.

 ## What Can This Code Do?
 Parse structured entities (name, age, address) from any descriptive sentence.